Polio eradication: Opposition to vaccination efforts

 One factor contributing to the continued circulation of polio immunization programs has been opposition to vaccination in some countries.
+In one country, Pakistan, "more than 200 polio team workers" have been killed (team members include not only vaccinators but police and security personnel) from "targeted killing and terrorism" while working on polio campaigns, (the killers motivated by the belief, spread by "radical clerics", that the vaccine is part of "a Western plot to sterilize Muslims").

 In the context of the United States invasion of Afghanistan and the subsequent 2003 invasion of Iraq, rumours arose in the Muslim world that immunization campaigns were using intentionally-contaminated vaccines to sterilize local Muslim populations or to infect them with HIV.
 In Nigeria these rumours fit in with a longstanding suspicion of modern biomedicine, which since its introduction during the era of colonialism has been viewed as a projection of the power of western nations.
 Refusal of vaccination came to be viewed as resistance to western expansionism, and when the contamination rumours led the Nigerian Supreme Council for Sharia to call for a region-wide boycott of polio vaccination, polio cases in the country increased more than five-fold between 2002 and 2006, with the uncontrolled virus then spreading across Africa and globally.
 In Afghanistan and Pakistan, fears that the vaccine contained contraceptives were one reason given by the Taliban in issuing fatwas against polio vaccination.
 Religious boycotts based on contamination concerns have not been limited to the Muslim world.
 In 2015, after claiming that a tetanus vaccine contained a contraceptive, a group of Kenyan Catholic bishops called on their followers to boycott a planned round of polio vaccination.
 This did not have a major effect on vaccination rates, and dialog along with vaccine testing forestalled further boycott calls.